slinga-homebrew/Save-Game-Copier/README.md

 # Save Game Copier (SGC)
-Copy Sega Saturn save game files to and/or from internal memory, cartridge memory, external devices (e.g. Sega Saturn [Floppy Disk Drive](https://segaretro.org/Saturn_Floppy_Drive)), Satiator ODE, and CD.
+Copy Sega Saturn save game files to and/or from internal memory, cartridge memory, external devices (e.g. Sega Saturn [Floppy Disk Drive](https://segaretro.org/Saturn_Floppy_Drive)), Satiator ODE, MODE, and CD.
 Build with [Jo Engine](https://github.com/johannes-fetz/joengine) or download an ISO from [releases](https://github.com/slinga-homebrew/Save-Game-Copier/releases).
 One of the most useful features of SGC is to create a custom SGC ISO with your own save game files and copy them to your Saturn.

 SGC is for copying save games to a Saturn.
 To copy save games from Saturn -> PC use [Save Game Extractor](https://github.com/slinga-homebrew/Save-Game-Extractor).